syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 ---
 layout: post
 title: Installation-faq | common | Syncfusion
-description: Learn what are the Syncfusion Installation errors
+description: Learn about the Syncfusion Installation errors and steps to resolve it
 platform: common
 control: Essential Studio
 documentation: ug